RakshitaaGM/AuE893Spring20_RakshitaaGM/README.md

 Hello,

 I am Rakshitaa Geetha Mohan from India.
-I am pursuing Graduate studies at Clemson University International Center of Automotive Research.
+I am a recent Automotive Engineering Graduate student from Clemson University - International Center for Automotive Research.
 I did my Undergraduate studies in Mechanical Engineering at National Institute of Technology-Tiruchirappalli, India.

 My field of interest is Autonomous vehicles.
-I am interested in controls and coding.I have experience in coding in C, C++, MATLAB.
+I am interested in Motion planning and controls .I have experience in coding in C, C++, MATLAB.

-As Autonomy is my field, I also have to learn coding in Python and ROS.
-To facilitate that, I have taken a course called, Autonomy Science and Systems.
-I have created this Repository to store my Assignment files and other files related to that.
+This Repository contains the assignment and project files that were done in the course Autonomy Science and Systems (AuE 8930) in Spring '20.